 - Gum chewing after a meal, if brushing and flossing is not possible, helps dislodge food particles from between your teeth.

 - Gum also helps keep your mouth moist and hydrated, which means saliva has an opportunity to wash away bacterial acids.

 A newer product to look for is gum containing casein phosphopeptide-amorphous calcium phosphate (CPP-ACP).
-More commonly known by the trademarked name Recaldent, CPP-ACP was developed to remineralize and harden tooth enamel.
+CPP-ACP was developed to remineralize and harden tooth enamel.
 This action makes your teeth stronger and more resilient to fight off decay.
 So while sucking on sour candies or lemon slices removes enamel from your tooth surfaces, gum containing CPP-ACP does good rather than harm.

 While it may never become socially acceptable to chomp on gum at the symphony, blow bubbles while in a business meeting or pop your gum during a funeral, it’s a good idea to have it handy for everyday life.
 Along with brushing your teeth after meals, flossing regularly, and visiting the dental offices of the Sacramento Dentistry Group, chewing sugarless gum is another aid for your dental health.
 Next time you’re in line at the grocery store, grab some gum containing xylitol for your purse, your work desk, your car or your home.
 Save the paperclips for paper and your fingernails for scratching the dog’s ears – chewing gum is what’s good for your teeth.